 If you are wondering “what do people do with stolen iPhones”, then you are on the right page.
 Here, we will tell you what things thieves do after stealing your device along with some scams you could encounter.

-There are many people out there in the world who are living on stealing smartphones, especially iPhone – by snatching it from you or by breaking into your house.
-At present, iPhone stolen and lost has become a common problem.
+There are many people out there in the world who are living on stealing smartphones, especially iPhones – by snatching them from you.
+At present, iPhone stolen and lost has become common problem.

-It is quite annoying if the iPhone was stolen which could release your privacy and also cause some loses.
+It is quite annoying if the iPhone was stolen which could release your privacy and also cause some losses.
 Therefore, you have to know what to do if your iPhone was stolen in time which may help you to get back your iPhone and protect the data.
-This article will discuss what will happen to the stolen iPhone.
+For example, you may need to know how to locate a lost cell phone even when it’s turned off, how to use Find My, etc. Besides, This article will discuss what will happen to the stolen iPhone.
 Let’s have a look.

 There are a lot of things that a thief could do with the stolen iPhone.
 You might get surprised to know that things that people do with stolen iPhones can make you face more serious problems.
 So, let’s give a closure look at all possible things that thieves do after stealing your iPhone.

 The first thing thieves will try to do with the stolen iPhone is to erase everything from it.
 They will try to wipe out the data including photos, videos, documents, audios, etc. from stolen iPhones for resale.
 Thieves know several techniques to erase everything from the stolen phone.
 Plus, thieves are also capable of tricking the buyer that stolen iPhone is clean and unlocked.

 They know several ways to do that, for instance, they sell a stolen iPhone too quickly after the stealing incident happens.
 In this way, a person whose device was stolen will not have much time to report it as stolen or lost and thus, it will make the device appear as clean.